PARIS (AP) - They were styles literally made to be worn on the street. But not just any street: this was Chanel's boulevard.

 A double breasted tweed jacket opened the 88-look show, with a multicolored tie and dappled blue tweed.

-Truncated bolero jackets, shawls, long 19th-century dandy coats and oversized knee-high boots came in multicolor, as if stroked by a painter's brush.
+Truncated bolero jackets, shawls, long 19th--century dandy coats and oversize knee high boots came in multicolor, as if stroked by a painter's brush.

-"The artist is myself — without wanting to be pretentious," said Lagerfeld.
+"The artist is myself — without wanting to be pretentious," said the larger-than-life couturier.

-There was also some enviable silver looks, with scale-like texture, like on a column or shoulder-less dress with black tulle.
+There was also some enviable silver looks, with scale-like texture, like on a column dress or a shoulderless '80's-looking mini dress with black tulle.

 There were perhaps too many styles, and with the myriad colors, the focus seemed at times blurred.

 Still, the striped section was great, showcased to "oohs" and "aahs" by uber model Gisele Bundchen.
 A model of her ilk rarely does runway, and she wore a pale green look with trendy shoe socks and a "CC" across the bust.

 At the end of the show, all the models, including it-girl Cara Delevigne, filed out in a group in a feminist mock protest.